-Overall materiality €33.6 million (2018: €29.6 million) Specific materiality: €0.9m (2018: €0.8 million) applied to interest income and interest expense based on 1% of interest expense.
-How we determined it 1% of total assets Rationale for benchmark applied The company is a finance vehicle for ESB Group and issues Eurobonds, the proceeds of which are advanced to its immediate parent company and fellow group undertakings.
+Overall materiality €35.9 million (2019: €33.6 million) Specific materiality: €0.7m (2019: €0.9m) applied to interest income and interest expense based on circa 1% of interest expense.
+How we determined it Based on circa 1% of total assets Rationale for benchmark applied The company is a finance vehicle for ESB Group and issues Eurobonds, the proceeds of which are advanced to its immediate parent company and fellow group undertakings.
 Therefore, we consider that the main focus of the users of the financial statements to be the total assets of the company.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above €0.5 million (2018: €0.5 million) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above $\bigcirc 0.5$ million (2019: $\bigcirc 0.5$ million) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.